yodrew/darkroomretreat/manuscript/air.md

 (helix vent specifications in parentheses / helix sr version){threshold vent specifications in curly braces}:

-- durable (protective cardboard shell or inside silencer){subject to damage by kicking but easily rebuilt and can be made of sheet metal or shielded with cardboard or thin wooden boards}
+- durable (protected by cardboard shell or silencer){subject to damage by kicking but easily rebuilt and can be made of sheet metal or shielded with cardboard or thin wooden boards}
 - thin enough to fit between blind and window (80mm) or door and threshold {adjustable}
 - cross-sectional area >75cm^2^ (90cm^2^){60--120cm^2^}
 - fully traps light, sending light around at least 5 corners (7 corners / 5 corners){6 corners}